SCSI-Lab/SIGspatial/README.md

 - We split image into 256 size.
 - Overlap 50% with each image on train image, and 0% on test image.
 - Make mask image by given lake polygon gpkg.

+## Post-processing
+- After the results came out, We Post-process our results.
+- First, we eliminate the Lake-polygons which don't match contest standards.
+- Second, we also eliminate the Lake-polygons which were predicted that will not be lakse based on our custom-dataset.
+- Post-processing procedure is simple, Just follow our jupyter-notebook.